deselected/pb-hooks-dash/README.md

 Creating a new file has a `.pb.js` extension pre-filled only for convenience, but any file extension works fine.
 If you mainly work with GO, or prefer empty default, you can change `DEFAULT_FILE_EXTENSION` at the top of `hooks-dash/index.js` if you want.

-The sidebar can theoretically load/display any level of folder nesting that already exists, but creating a new file/folder via UI currently only works at the `pb_hooks/` root folder level.
+The sidebar can theoretically load/display any level of folder nesting that already exists, but creating a new file/folder via UI is currently only supported at the `pb_hooks/` root folder level.
+There's a shonky workaround where you can specify the path in the filename input field to create something in an existing folder.

+Moving files between folders and deleting/renaming folders is currently not supported through the UI.

-**Read Only Mode** prevents editing any hooks files, and piggybacks the existing server setting for *'Hide collection create and edit controls'* set in `/_/#/settings`.
+**Read Only Mode** prevents editing/deleting anything, and piggybacks the existing server setting for *'Hide collection create and edit controls'* set in `/_/#/settings`.

-For transparency to avoid route collisions, this adds/requires the following API routes on the server:
+For transparency to avoid route collisions, this adds the following API routes on the PB server:
  - `/hooks-dash/folder` (GET / PUT)
  - `/hooks-dash/file` (GET / PUT / DELETE)